IsaacScript/isaacscript/docs/getting-started.md

 npm install isaacscript -g
 ```

-(The "-g" flag means to install it globally, instead of installing it to the current working directory.)
+(`npm` is the package manager for Node.js.
+The "-g" flag means to install it globally, instead of installing it to the current working directory.)

 <br />